cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     unset(key: string): boolean;
 }

-// Warning: (ae-missing-release-tag) "setUseCPURendering" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function setUseCPURendering(status: boolean): void;

-// Warning: (ae-missing-release-tag) "setVolumesForViewports" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function setVolumesForViewports(renderingEngine: IRenderingEngine, volumeInputs: Array<IVolumeInput>, viewportUIDs: Array<string>, immediateRender?: boolean): Promise<void>;

-// Warning: (ae-missing-release-tag) "StackNewImageEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type StackNewImageEvent = CustomEvent_2<StackNewImageEventDetail>;

-// Warning: (ae-missing-release-tag) "StackNewImageEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type StackNewImageEventDetail = {
     image: IImage;